 read and hand write approximately an additional 200 Mandarin Chinese characters;

-demonstrate a familiarity in 4 skills with Mandarin Chinese vocabulary equivalent to lower A2 level on the CEFR;
+demonstrate a familiarity with Mandarin Chinese vocabulary equivalent to lower A2 level on the CEFR;

-demonstrate, in listening and reading, a good understanding of the main points of standard materials related to basic topics in everyday life;
+demonstrate a good understanding of the main points of standard materials in the target language related to basic topics in everyday life;

-express and exchange basic information, in speaking and writing, in areas of immediate need or on familiar topics;
+express and exchange basic information in areas of immediate need or on familiar topics in the target language;

-demonstrate, in 4 skills, an elementary understanding of the life and multiple cultures of the target language countries.
+demonstrate an elementary understanding of the life and multiple cultures of the target language countries.

 The intended generic learning outcomes.
 On successfully completing the module students will be able to:

-communicate ideas clearly in writing and in speaking form;
+communicate ideas independently;

 demonstrate basic intercultural awareness and understanding.